AWS Solution Architect Certification Training ...

 I hope now you have a basic idea of what Amazon EKS is and how to use it to create and launch containerized applications on a Kubernetes cluster.

 So this is it!
 I hope this blog was informative and added value to your knowledge.
-If you are interested to take your knowledge of Amazon Web Services to next level then enroll for the AWS Architect Certification Training course by Edureka.
+If you are interested to take your knowledge of Amazon Web Services to next level then enroll for the AWS Solutions Architect Course by Edureka.

 Got a question for us?
 Please mention it in the comments section of “AWS Elastic Beanstalk” and we will get back to you as soon as possible.